Jean Rhys: Marriage and family

 In 1919, Rhys married Willem Johan Marie (Jean) Lenglet, a French-Dutch journalist, spy, and songwriter.
 He was the first of her three husbands.
-She and Lenglet wandered throughout Europe.
-They had two children, a son who died young and a daughter.
-They divorced in 1933, and their daughter lived mostly with her father.
+She and Lenglet lived in Paris, where their baby son died, then lived in Vienna and Budapest before returning to Paris.
+Their daughter was born in 1922.
+In 1924, the year that the newly named Jean Rhys was discovered and published by the English writer Ford Madox Ford, Lenglet was imprisoned for embezzlement.
+The couple eventually divorced in 1933, but remained loyal to each other's work, while sharing the care of their daughter, Maryvonne.

-The next year, Rhys married Leslie Tilden-Smith, an English editor.
+The next year, Rhys married Leslie Tilden-Smith, an English agent and editor.
 In 1936, they went briefly to Dominica, the first time Rhys had returned since she had left for school.
-She found her family estate deteriorating and island conditions less agreeable.
-Her brother Oscar was living in England, and she took care of some financial affairs for him, making a settlement with a mixed-race woman on the island and Oscar's illegitimate children by her.
+Her brother Owen was living in England, and she took care of some financial affairs for him, making a settlement with a mixed-race woman on the island and Owen's illegitimate children by her.The visit exerted a powerful influence on Rhys's most famous novel, Wide Sargasso Sea.

-In 1937, Rhys began a friendship with novelist Eliot Bliss (whose first name she had taken in honour of one of her most admired writers).
+In 1937, Rhys began a friendship with novelist Eliot Bliss (who had adopted that first name in honour of an admired writer).
 The two women shared Caribbean backgrounds.
 The correspondence between them survives.
+Rhys also became close to Phyllis Shand Allfrey, whose family also lived in Dominica.

-In 1939, Rhys and Tilden-Smith moved to Devon, where they lived for several years.
-He died in 1945.
+Rhys and Tilden-Smith lived in London through World War II, while Rhys agonised over the possible fate of her daughter, living in Amsterdam.
+(Maryvonne had joined the Dutch Resistance and married a fellow fighter against Fascism) Tilden-Smith died in 1945.
 In 1947, Rhys married Max Hamer, a solicitor who was a cousin of Tilden-Smith.
 He was convicted of fraud and imprisoned after their marriage.
-He died in 1966.
+Rhys remained admirably loyal to him throughout, while their lives descended into conditions of extreme poverty, including even the hold of a boat and a horsebox.
+They settled in 1960, in a cottage in Cheriton Fitzpaine, purchased for Rhys by her oldest brother, Edward.
+Max Hamer died in 1966, the year in which Wide Sargasso Sea began a remarkable change in Rhys' fortunes.